Polymer/old-docs-site/1.0/tools/documentation.md

     Polymer({
       is: 'awesome-sauce',

-You can use Markdown headings to break up a long element summaries:
+You can use Markdown headings to break up long element summaries:

     ### Accessibility

 Add element-level tags at the **end** of the element summary, as part of the same comment block.
 Two tags are supported currently: